Lal Bahadur Shastri: Cabinet minister

 In 1951, Shastri was made the General Secretary of the All-India Congress Committee with Jawaharlal Nehru as the prime minister.
 He was directly responsible for the selection of candidates and the direction of publicity and electioneering activities.
 He played an important role in the landslide successes of the Congress Party in the Indian General Elections of 1952, 1957 and 1962.
 In 1952, he successfully contested UP Vidhansabha from Soraon North cum Phulpur West seat and won by getting over 69% of vote.
 He was believed to be retained as home minister of UP, but in a surprise move was called to Centre as minister by Nehru.
 Shastri was made Minister of Railways and Transport in First Cabinet of Republic of India on 13 May 1952.

-In September 1956 he wanted to take political and moral responsibility for the 1956 Mahbubnagar train accident and offered his resignation as the Minister of Railways to prime minister Jawaharlal Nehru, but he refused.
-After the 1956 Ariyalur train accident, a similar accident about 2.5 months later, Shastri again offered his resignation and was accepted this time.
-He resigned as Railway minister on 7 December 1956.
+In September 1956, taking political and moral responsibility for the 1956 Mahbubnagar train accident, he offered his resignation as the Minister of Railways to Prime Minister Jawaharlal Nehru, who refused.
+After the 1956 Ariyalur train accident, a similar accident about 2.5 months later, Shastri again offered his resignation, which was accepted.
+He left the office of Railway Minister on 7 December 1956.

 He served as the Minister of Commerce and Industry in 1959 and Minister of Home Affairs in 1961.
 Shastri laid the foundation of Mangalore Port in 1964 as a minister without a portfolio.